Houdini 20.5 Nodes Geometry nodes

 Crease / Ruffle

 Shrinks or expands the cloth distance constraints around the brush by the Crease Scale and Ruffle Scale.
 This puts permanent wrinkles in the cloth.
-Holding ⇧ Shift and painting with LMB will restore the rest lengths.
+Holding ⇧ Shift and painting with will restore the rest lengths.
 This mode has no effect on grains and fluids.

 Note